Italy to discuss KKR’s move on TIM after binding bid, minister says

 November 24, 2021

-MILAN (Reuters) – The Italian government will discuss KKR’s proposed takeover on Telecom Italia (TIM) when the U.S. fund makes a binding proposal, Industry Minister Giancarlo Giorgetti said on Wednesday.
+ROME (Reuters) – The Italian government will discuss KKR’s takeover approach on Telecom Italia (TIM) when the U.S. fund makes a binding proposal, Industry Minister Giancarlo Giorgetti said on Wednesday.

-TIM said on Sunday it had received a non-binding 10.8 billion euro ($12.10 billion) offer from KKR aimed at taking Italy’s biggest phone group private.
+The debt-laden former Italian phone monopoly has received a 10.8 billion euro ($12 billion) approach from KKR aimed at taking Italy’s biggest phone group private.

 Rome has special anti-takeover powers to shield companies deemed of strategic importance from foreign bids.